A. Fredric Leopold: Career

 Leopold served during World War II as a lieutenant in the Navy where he earned five battle stars.
 He was a Phi Beta Kappa graduate of Dartmouth College and a Harlan Fiske Stone Scholar graduate of Columbia Law School.

 He founded the law firm of “Youngman, Hungate & Leopold” which later became “Leopold, Petrich & Smith” where he earned the nickname "dean of the Hollywood script vetters" as he was one of a very few lawyers who would review programming for legal liability that either involved ordinary people in risky situations or hidden cameras such as Survivor, Cops, or Big Brother.
+His legal work in helping to bring about Disneyland was recognized by Walt Disney by putting the firm Youngman & Leopold on a window above the Disneyana store on Main Street in Disneyland.

 He received a Lifetime Achievement award from the Los Angeles Copyright Society where he served as president.

 Leopold served as mayor of Beverly Hills from 1967-1968 and 1971-1972, as a Delegate to the Democratic National Convention in 1968, served as the Treasurer of the Democratic State Committee, and as Vice Chairman of the Los Angeles County Council of Mayors.